amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/time_management.25.md

 The idea comes from the book “Eat that Frog!” by Brian Tracy.
 But novelist Mark Twain came up with that catchy phrase to mean that if you ate a frog first thing in the morning, everything you did after that point would be easy.

 Productivity gurus like Brian Tracy used this idea to apply it to tasks.
 To apply it, you should start your day with your most urgent, difficult task first.
-When you complete that one, do the next one that is the most urgent or highest priority.
+When you complete that one, do one that is the second most urgent.

 The premise of the ABCDE method is easy.
-“A” tasks are the highest priority, followed by “B,” then “C.” “D” stands for “Delegate,” and “E” stands for “Eliminate.”
+“A” tasks are the highest priority, followed by “B,” “C.” “D” stands for “Delegate,” and “E” stands for “Eliminate.”
 Here is a more detailed description:

 <ul>
     <li>"A" tasks: Must do tasks that have major consequences if not completed.</li>